SEO is a different beast than it was back in the early 2000’s. You need a strategy that accounts for that.

 These are used throughout the body of your text to divide your content into logical, scannable blocks.

-Clear headings act as a roadmap to help users navigate your content, and have the ability to help increase a user’s time spend on your site.
+Clear headings act as a roadmap to help users navigate your content, and they have the ability to help increase a user’s time spent on your site.

 From an SEO standpoint, it represents an opportunity to maximize the number of times you can include your target keyword.
 Unlike H1’s, which are only used once per page, you can use multiple H2 tags throughout your page.